GPU acceleration of plane-wave density functional theory calculations in Abinit: Iterative algorithms

 \subsection{Floating-point operation count}

 To quantify the computational cost of each algorithm, we estimate the floating-point operation (FLOP) count using the following theoretical models.
 We assume that $k$ is the maximal number of inner iterations (gradient descent or polynomial filtering degree) and $b$ is the number of blocks in \lobpcg algorithm.
 Let $N_{\text{projs}}$ be the number of projectors involved in the overlap operator.
-Across $p$ parallel processes, the parallel algorithms admit the following theoretical cost estimates. $\texttt{RR}(n\times m)$ approximately has a cost of $O(m^3)$ FLOP (dense \lapack solver for the problem on a subspace of dimension $m$) \cite{doi:10.1137/070688778} and $\texttt{H}(m\times 1)$ has $O(m\log m+mN_{\text{projs}})$ due to FFT \cite{LEVITT201598,d3ea2d52-5ab2-3128-8b80-efb85267295d}.
-Next, $\texttt{Sortho}(n\times m)$ is implemented using calls of \gemm ($X^\top BX$), Cholesky factorization of a Hermitian positive-definite matrix (\texttt{potrf} routine) and the triangular matrix solver (\texttt{trsm} routine), ultimately dominated by cubic scaling with respect to $m$.
-For \texttt{Sinv}, according to \cite{LEVITT201598}, the iterative algorithm used to invert $S$ has a cost of $O(N_{\text{projs}}^2)\ll O(N_{\text{pw}}N_{\text{projs}})$.
+The steps of diagonalization algorithms, as appearing in Figure~\ref{fig:parallel_algo_bis}, admit the following theoretical cost estimates.
+Let $m$ be an arbitrary number of bands.
+The routine $\texttt{RR}(n_p,m)$ approximately has a cost of $O(m^3+n_pm^2)$ FLOP (\gemm and \hegvd dense \lapack solver for the problem on a subspace of dimension $m$) \cite{doi:10.1137/070688778}.
+The routine $\texttt{S-Ortho}(n_p,m)$ is also dominated by cubic scaling with respect to $m$, as its implementation involves the multiplication $X^\top (\texttt{S}X)$ (\gemm routine), the Cholesky factorization of a Hermitian positive-definite matrix (\texttt{potrf} routine) and the triangular matrix solver (\texttt{trsm} routine).
+The routine $\texttt{HX}(N,1)$ has $O(N\log N+N_{\text{projs}}N)$ FLOP due to FFT \cite{LEVITT201598,d3ea2d52-5ab2-3128-8b80-efb85267295d}.
+Then $\texttt{HX}(N,m)$ has $m$ times the cost of $\texttt{HX}(N,1)$ due to batching over bands.
+Finally, according to \cite{LEVITT201598}, the iterative algorithm used to apply $S^{-1}$ has a cost of $O(N_{\text{projs}}^2)\ll O(N_{\text{projs}}N)$, so the total cost of $\texttt{Sinv}(N,1)$ applied on one band is $O(N_{\text{projs}}N)$.

+Now, using parallelization, the cubic scaling of Rayleigh-Ritz and of orthogonalization is not affected when parallelizing over plane waves.
+On the other hand, by parallelizing the Hamiltonian and the $S,S^{-1}$ applications over bands, we gain a factor $1/p$ when using $p$ parallel processes.
+Additionally note that multithreading within a single MPI task performs poorely for the eigensolver (\texttt{hegvd}) and the Cholesky factorization (\texttt{potrf}).

-The Rayleigh-Ritz procedure and $S$-orthogonalization exhibit cubic scaling with the number of bands, while the Hamiltonian application and $S$-inversion of scale linearly with the number of bands.
+Overall, the Rayleigh-Ritz procedure and $S$-orthogonalization exhibit cubic scaling with the number of bands, while the Hamiltonian application and $S$-inversion scale linearly with the number of bands.
 This theoretical estimate reveals that the final Rayleigh-Ritz step scales poorly in both methods and is expected to represent a computational bottleneck for systems with a large number of bands.
 Thus, the number of bands emerges as a limiting dimension for these operations.